-Aikido of Salt Lake was founded by Philippe Wyffels (4th dan) and Gerry Carpenter (2nd dan) in January 2017.
-We are affiliated with the Maruyama Institute of Aikido of São Paulo, Brazil under the leadership of Roberto Nobuhiko Maruyama Sensei (7th dan).
+Aikido of Salt Lake was founded by Philippe Wyffels (4th dan) and Gerry Carpenter (3nd dan) in January 2017.
+We are affiliated with the Maruyama Institute of Aikido of São Paulo, Brazil, under the leadership of Roberto Nobuhiko Maruyama Sensei (7th dan).

 We welcome everyone at our dojo.
 Training is safe for people of all ages and athletic abilities.
-However, children under age 14 should train with a parent.
 Observers are welcome anytime.
-Because we are dedicated to expanding the art of Aikido, training is free for beginners.
-There is no obligation or contract.
+View class schedule

 About the Way of Peace